HSU-HPC/FabMaMiCo/config_files/study_3_filter_nlm_tws_MD30/README.md

-# STUDY-3: NLM filters - MD30 - 5 oscillations - time-window-size
+# STUDY-3: NLM filters - MD30 - time-window-size

 ## Description

 This case study investigates the influence of NLM filters on the simulation results.
-We are using a **MD30** scenario here, with **wall-velocities 0.2, 0.4, 0.6, 0.8, and 1.0**.
+We are using an **MD30** scenario, with **wall-velocities 0.2, 0.4, 0.6, 0.8, 1.0, 1.2, 1.4, 1.6, 1.8**.
-The moving wall is located at the bottom of the domain and performs **5 harmonic oscillations** during the 1,000 coupling cycles.
+The moving wall is located at the bottom of the domain and performs **either 2 or 5 harmonic oscillations** during the 1,000 coupling cycles.

 The MD domain is initialized with 10,000 equilibration steps.